Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33: Conclusion

+\item For the first time, we have measured both molecular \emph{and} atomic gas densities around SN progenitors at 50 pc resolution (Figures \ref{fig:3paneldensities}+\ref{fig:3paneldensities_rsgs}).
+Unlike H$_2$, we find that majority of our stars ($\gtrsim$90\%) are located in pixels with detectable atomic gas.
+Of the H$_2$ non-detected population, 83-94\% of WRs, RSGs and SNRs are in pixels with detectable \hi, implying that these explosions will more likely occur in the lower density, atomic-gas dominated intercloud media.

+\item We verified that the observed ISM density distributions around WRs and RSGs $>$15 \Msun are statistically different from random alignment of stars with respect to molecular clouds (Section \ref{sec:stats}, \ref{sec:sfrtracers}), and consistent with ISM densities where stars of similar ages would be expected to explode (Figures \ref{fig:mockmaps} and \ref{fig:mocks}).
+Ambient densities of the lower mass RSGs and SNRs are marginally different from the bulk densities, and appear to follow the near-infrared light in M33 tracing bulk stellar mass.

+\item The H$_2$ detection statistics around stars is sensitive to the spatial resolution of the ISM maps, similar to the conclusion reached by \cite{MC22}.
+The H$_2$ non-detection fractions decrease from 45-77\% at 50 pc resolution to 0\% at $\sim$0.6 kpc resolution (Figure \ref{fig:aperture}).
+At our highest resolution H$_2$ data (at $\sim$1.8 pc) around a single WR star, we find a 20-pc scale cavity that was not visible in the 50 pc-scale ACA map (Figure \ref{fig:zoomin}) These reveal the importance of pre-SN/prior-SN feedback, possible evidence of triggered star-formation, and the need for high-resolution ISM maps for revealing such ISM substructure moving forward.

-\item Our measured densities can be directly compared to the average ambient densities of SNe in hydrodynamical simulations of galaxies (an example comparison is done with the high-resolution dwarf galaxy system by \cite{Lahen2020} in Figure \ref{fig:simvsobs}).
-The comparison reveals that the simulated and observed densities span a similar range, but with subtle differences in the shapes of the density distributions.
-We will continue expanding such observations to galaxies spanning a range of stellar masses and star-formation rates in the local universe, and encourage the use of this data to validate the feedback models in simulations for \emph{any} range of baryonic resolutions.
+\item Our measured densities can be a useful observational anchor on the placement of SNe in ISM subgrid models in hydrodynamical simulations of galaxies, particularly to set limits on the fraction that is uncorrelated with density peaks.
+An example comparison is done with the high-resolution dwarf galaxy system by \cite{Lahen2020} in Figure \ref{fig:simvsobs}, showing some subtle differences between observed and simulated SN density distributions.
+Future observations at higher resolution, a wider stellar mass range of galaxies, and comparison with simulations more tailored to the observed galaxy type, can more specifically constrain the underlying stellar feedback models, and the necessary adjustments.

 \end{enumerate}